 - Listening to music played by the music therapist.

 - Making music by playing an instrument or singing.

 - Using or writing lyrics and songs.

 - Getting resources and activities to do outside of your music therapy session.

-To get the most benefit from your music therapy, music therapists try to understand your situation and goals.
+To maximise the benefit of your music therapy, Registered Music Therapists try to understand your situation and goals.
 This can involve working closely with your family, carers and other health professionals such as:

 - Occupational therapists

 - Speech therapists

 How is music therapy different to music lessons or music entertainment?